26 January 2018

 Decommunization of Place Names in Ukraine

-Having said that, work has begun on updating place names in Ukraine as a part of the Law of Ukraine № 317-VIII "On the condemnation of the communist and national socialist (Nazi) regimes, and prohibition of propaganda of their symbols."
+Having said that, work has begun on updating place names in Ukraine as a part of the Law of Ukraine № 317-VIII "On the condemnation of the communist and national socialist (Nazi) regimes, and prohibition of propaganda of their symbols"(archived link).
 Under seven separate articles of this law enacted between 18 February 2016 and 3 June 2016, about three percent of place names in Ukraine have been subject to change across many of the oblasts that are home to former Germans from Russia colonies.
 This means that updates will be made and sourced accordingly.
 So far, most of the names are showing up in Google Maps, but some are not.
 With this update, the villages in the current Odessa oblast and few others are included.
 (Hint: To bring them all up on the map, search for the word "Toponym" - it appears in the sources of each.)

 Beresan: Wolkowo